NikolaiRadke/Noko/write_eeprom/README.md

 The Disk0 file contains the author and title of the stories.
 Every item has exactly **2x20** characters, including unused spaces.
 The next item follows immediately.
 Do not use the return key, the file is like a single long string.

 ### DISK1 format
 Nearly the same as DISK0.
+No return key, just space bar.
 * **0000-3999** are for the swearword generator:
 *German version*
 **0000-0999** 10 chars for an adjective.
 If it's male, the funtions adds an "r" and a space.